-Living Proof: The best ever dry shampoo I’ve tried, period!
+Living Proof dry shampoo: The all-purpose dry shampoo!
 Like Oribe, the incredible scent is a major factor, but it’s actually a patented formula that literally CLEANS your hair, just like shampoo does.
 It also adds volume and texture, making it an awesome styling tool as well!
 It also happens to be another “clean” brand as well–none of the bad stuff!

-Christophe Robin: I was turned onto this amazing French haircare brand a couple of years ago and I really love everything I’ve tried from him.
-If you find that you need a little scalp rebalancing–maybe it’s dry or flaky, or you have greasy roots but dry ends–the Jujube Bark Purifying Shampoo is amazing.
+Christophe Robin products: I was turned onto this amazing French haircare brand a couple of years ago and I really love everything I’ve tried from him.
+If you find that you need a little scalp rebalancing–maybe it’s dry or flaky, or you have greasy roots but dry ends–the Jujube Bark Purifying Shampoo is amazing to use for a purifying effect once a week or every couple of weeks.
 I also love the Lemon Hair Scrub and the Moisturizing Hair Cream–I use after I get out of the shower and let it air dry!
 His brand is also paraben, silicone, oxidant, phtalate and SLS free.

-R& Co: My hairstylist, Stacia, actually turned me on to this brand!
-I really like their Death Valley Dry Shampoo (if we’re being honest, it was my #1 until I found Living Proof, now it’s my second favorite ?) and I also like their High Dive shine cream.
+R& Co High Dive cream: My hairstylist, Stacia, actually turned me on to this brand!
+I apply their High Dive shine cream (that or the Christophe Robin hair cream above) when I get out of the shower, it’s a great all-purpose moisturizing and shine cream!
 They also have a great thickening spray.
-The same as the above, this is also a brand free of parabens and yucky stuff and blah blah listed above that I am sick of repeating over and over beating a dead horse ?
+The same as the above, this is also a brand free of parabens and most yucky stuff and blah blah listed above that I am sick of repeating over and over beating a dead horse. ?